 Do you ever feel as if you’re paddling frantically underneath the water yet never moving forwards?

 There are definitely positive and negative impacts on your wellbeing by becoming more productive.
-In a world of ‘busyness’ most people want more time and to be able to use it better.
-However when facing this personally, as a freelancer or small business owner, it’s a positive step but as an employee it can feel like a greater challenge or even a burden.
+Most people want more time and to be able to use it better in a world of ‘busyness’.
+However when facing this personally, as a freelancer or small business owner, it’s a positive step.
+But as an employee it can feel like a greater challenge or even a burden.

 Often employees are expected to do more with less.
-In a bid to reduce overheads, employers don’t always rush to fill a vacancy nor are they comfortable with creating protected time for their employees to think, to plan and to consider strategy.
+Employers don’t always rush to fill a vacancy in a bid to reduce overheads.
+Nor are they comfortable with creating protected time for their employees to think, to plan and to consider strategy.
 Research has shown that only 30-40% of the working day is actually productive yet there doesn’t seem to be enough time for anything.
 So why is this?

 Staff are measured on utilisation, billable hours or simply being in the office and at their desks instead of measuring outcomes.
-With social media browsing, reading the news online or searching for a new job taking on average over two hours of an employee’s day it’s no wonder that tension exists in the workplace.
-Between the employers focusing on the bottom line and employees feeling disenfranchised, are these distractions a symptom or the cause?
+Social media browsing, surfing the web or searching for a new job takes on average over two hours of an employee’s day.
+So it’s no wonder that tension exists in the workplace.
+Between employers focusing on the bottom line and employees feeling disenfranchised, are these distractions a symptom or the cause?

 There’s a marked difference between being busy and being productive.
-You may have heard people boast that they’re good at multi-tasking.
-It’s a myth – a common misconception that people can function like computers, where the term came from, yet they may wear their busyness like a badge of honour.
+People often boast that they’re good at multi-tasking but it’s a myth.
+It’s a common misconception that people can function like computers, where the term came from.
+Yet they may wear their busyness like a badge of honour.
 ‘Burnout’ is a term which is becoming part of the workforce vernacular but it’s not OK – no job should cause this.

 By building a culture of openness and transparency which has to be led from the top, will a business be able to thrive healthily and operate with longevity.
 But only by working together to understand individual goals, ambitions, challenges and strengths can everyone benefit.
 When employees are supported and respected; a culture of empathy, trust and loyalty can be created.

 On 10th October at MyHotel in Brighton Emma will be co-hosting a conference for World Mental Health Day with the proceeds going to Albion in the Community.
-The focus here is to take an in depth look at mental health and wellbeing, identifying how productivity and results can be improved by focusing on employee wellbeing.
+The focus here is to take an in depth look at mental health and wellbeing.
+As well as identifying how productivity and results can be improved by focusing on employee wellbeing.

-Fellow Chamber member and co-host, David Dand from Dand HR Associates is focusing on how to attract, select and onboard talent prioritising cultural fit and the employee experience.
+Fellow Chamber member and co-host, David Dand from Dand HR Associates is focusing on how to attract, select and onboard talent.
+He’ll look at prioritising cultural fit and the employee experience.

-Emma from Mindsetup will also be running courses in October focusing on productivity and effectiveness.
+Emma from Mindsetup will also be running courses focusing on productivity and effectiveness.
 Do get in touch if you’d like to find out more email@example.com